The King and his second wife have been close for fifty years, but royal fans are wondering when King Charles married Camilla.

 Prince Charles first met Camilla Rosemary Shands in 1970, when he was 22 and she was 24.
-Several reports claim that their first meeting was during a polo match held at Windsor Great Park.
-And that the two hit it off instantly, sharing a love of the sport and the great outdoors.
+Several reports claim that their first meeting was during a polo match held at Windsor Great Park andnd that the two hit it off instantly, sharing a love of the sport and the great outdoors.

 People Magazine reported that Camilla's first words to Charles were based on a mutual connection.
 "My great-grandmother was the mistress of your great-great-grandfather," she allegedly said.
 "I feel we have something in common."

-Whilst their first meeting may vary, it's known that the dated for some time after.
-But that their relationship was cut short due to Charles' decision to join the Royal Navy in March 1971.
+While reports of their first meeting may vary, it's known that they dated for some time after, but that their relationship was cut short due to Charles' decision to join the Royal Navy in March 1971.

 When he returned Camilla was already engaged to Major Andrew Parker Bowles.
 The two later wed on 4 July 1973 at the Guards Chapel, Wellington Barracks.

 Nevertheless, the couple and Charles remained close over the next few decades.
 They were even firm friends when Charles met Diana and, surprisingly, Camilla attended Charles and Diana's wedding in 1981.

 How long did Charles wait to marry Camilla after Diana's death?